-Cynthia Dahl, DIPTC Director and expert in commercial uses of IP and technology, is the driving force behind this ground-breaking programme.
-She is in charge to form and run a “teaching law practise” that allows students to assist real-world customers in developing and implementing their IP strategy.
+Cynthia Dahl, DIPTC Director and expert in commercial uses of IP and technology is the driving force behind this ground-breaking program.
+She is in charge to form and run a “teaching law practice” that allows students to assist real-world customers in developing and implementing their IP strategy.

 When things are going well, scale can be effectively leveraged, and cash flow is less of a concern.
 When there is a larger downturn and a drop in customer demand, however, that leverage flips, creating an anchor that can bring the company down.

-In today’s rapidly evolving legal profession, having prior expertise with technology is essential.
-Law students are taught how to use technology to become “smarter” in their jobs, utilising IP intelligence to boost efficiency and effectiveness.
+In today’s rapidly evolving legal profession, having prior expertise in technology is essential.
+Law students are taught how to use technology to become “smarter” in their jobs, utilizing IP intelligence to boost efficiency and effectiveness.